elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

  Yes, you'll get an error because we haven't set up our DynamoDB table yet.
 That's okay!
 We're getting to that next

 # Step 5: Store and retrieve user data with DynamoDB
+The data tier is where you store all the data that your application uses.
+We'll use DynamoDB to store some user data.
+### Create a DynamoDB table.
+### Add user data into your table.
+* Head to the DynamoDB Console
+* Select Create table
+* For Table name, enter UserData